Geologic map of the Talkeetna Mountains C-4 Quadrangle and adjoining areas, central Alaska

 Abstract:

-The Alaska Division of Geological & Geophysical Surveys (DGGS), in partnership with the U.S. National Cooperative Geologic Mapping Program, mapped approximately 450 mi2 of the Talkeetna Mountains region of central Alaska at 1:50,000 scale over the course of six weeks in 2014.
-This area contains significant exposures of Late Triassic mafic volcanics and gabbro sills that have been the focus of region-wide exploration for the Strategic and Critical platinum-group elements (PGEs).
+Geologic map of the Talkeetna Mountains C-4 Quadrangle and adjoining areas, central Alaska, Preliminary Interpretive Report 2015-6, presents 1:50,000 scale geologic mapping of approximately 450 mi2 of the Talkeetna Mountains region of central Alaska.
+The project area contains significant exposures of Late Triassic mafic volcanics and gabbro sills that have been the focus of region-wide exploration for the Strategic and Critical platinum-group elements (PGEs).
 The area also exposes numerous inactive and possibly active faults which project through the area of proposed hydropower development.
 The resulting geologic map offers an improved understanding of the geology, structural history, and mineral potential of the area.
+The complete report, geodatabase, and ESRI fonts and style files are available from the Alaska Division of Geological & Geophysical Surveys website: http://doi.org/10.14509/29470.

 Supplemental_Information: